PubInv/euler-notebook/README.md

 ## Governance

-Math Tablet was create by David Jeschke, and he is the Invention Coach and "Benevelont Dictator For Now" of this project.
+Math Tablet was created by David Jeschke, and he is the Invention Coach and "Benevelont Dictator For Now" of this project.
 The project is currently licensed under the [Affero GPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
 We are actively seeking volunteers and contributors.